valoeaera/School/HTB/HTB-Dab.md

 ![linpeas](../HTB-pics/dab/36-linpeas.png)

-The first thing I notice when running LinPEAS (other than the PolKit vulnerability because this box is old) is that there are several unknown SUID binaries and that `ldconfig` has the SUID bit set.
+The first thing I notice when running LinPEAS (other than the PolKit vulnerability because this box is old) is that there are several unknown SUID binaries and that `ldconfig` has the SUID bit set., which means that it executes as `root`.

 ![suid](../HTB-pics/dab/38-suid.png)